 10.A little sleep, a little slumber, a little folding of the hands to rest,

 11.and your poverty will come in like a robber, and your need, like an armed man.

 ¶12.
 “A man of Belial, a wicked man, lives with perverse speech,

 13.winking with his eyes, signaling with his feet, pointing with his fingers.

 14.Perverse things are in his heart; he devises evil all the time; he spreads strife.

-15.For this, his distress will come suddenly.
+15.Because of this, his distress will come suddenly.
 He will be broken in an instant, without remedy.

 ¶16.
 “These six things does the